Jacob-Friesen/socketio-auth/README.md

 Options are the following:

-refresh: to provide a function that returns a token, based on a payload.
+- refresh: to provide a function that returns a token, based on a payload.
 There is a function by default that adds the token duration (dur) to the payload and sets the token expiration.

-claim: to provide a function that returns a claim based on a user
+- claim: to provide a function that returns a claim based on a user

-secret: the value to compute the jwt token if the default generation is used;
+- secret: the value to compute the jwt token if the default generation is used;

-disposalInterval: value in seconds, interval between attempt to dispose expired token from the black list (get rid of expired token since they can not be reused anyway)
+- disposalInterval: value in seconds, interval between attempt to dispose expired token from the black list (get rid of expired token since they can not be reused anyway)

-tokenExpiresInMins: duration of the session token (long life) if the refresh option is not provided.
+- tokenExpiresInMins: duration of the session token (long life) if the refresh option is not provided.

+- getTenantId: to provide a function which receives the payload as a parameter.
+This function shall return a promise that returns the tenantId.
+When a token is created, the tenant id will be obtained via this function and stored in the socket instance.

 __socketioAuth.apiServe(app,options)__